perslev/MultiPlanarUNet/README.md

 semantic segmentation of medical images.

 ## Method
-The base model is a slightly modified 2D UNet (https://arxiv.org/abs/1505.04597) trained under a multi-planar framework.
+The base model is a slightly modified 2D U-Net (https://arxiv.org/abs/1505.04597) trained under a multi-planar framework.
 Specifically, the 2D model is fed images sampled across multiple views onto the image volume simultaneously: